Spanish Words That End In Er

 1. Everyday Conversation

 Imagine you’re at a café and the barista asks, “¿Qué trabajas con?”
-You might reply, “Yo trabajo como diseñador gráfico.That said, ” The verb trabajar instantly tells the listener that you are employed in a particular field, while the noun trabajo signals the type of activity you perform.
+You might reply, “Yo trabajo como diseñador gráfico.”
+The verb trabajar instantly tells the listener that you are employed in a particular field, while the noun trabajo signals the type of activity you perform.
 Swapping the verb for labrar would change the nuance: “Yo labro mi oficio” suggests a more artisanal, hands‑on approach, emphasizing craftsmanship over a formal job title.

 2. Academic Writing